DataDog/integrations-core/oracle/README.md

 2. Update the `sqlnet.ora`, `listener.ora`, and `tnsnames.ora` to allow TCPS connections on your Oracle Database.

-##### TCPS via Oracle Instant Client
+##### TCPS through the Oracle Instant Client

-If you are connecting to Oracle Database using the Oracle Instant Client, verify that the Datadog Agent will be able to connect to your database by using the `sqlplus` command line tool using the information inputted in your configuration options:
+If you are connecting to Oracle Database using the Oracle Instant Client, verify that the Datadog Agent is able to connect to your database.
+Use the `sqlplus` command line tool with the information inputted in your configuration options:

 ```shell
 sqlplus <USER>/<PASSWORD>@(DESCRIPTION=(ADDRESS_LIST=(ADDRESS=(PROTOCOL=TCPS)(HOST=<HOST>)(PORT=<PORT>))(SERVICE_NAME=<SERVICE_NAME>)))
 ```

-##### TCPS via JDBC
+##### TCPS through JDBC

-If you are connecting to Oracle Database using JDBC, you will need to also specify `jdbc_truststore_path`, `jdbc_truststore_type`, and optionally `jdbc_truststore_password` if there is a password on the truststore.
+If you are connecting to Oracle Database using JDBC, you also need to specify `jdbc_truststore_path`, `jdbc_truststore_type`, and `jdbc_truststore_password` (optional) if there is a password on the truststore.

 Note: `SSO` truststores don't require passwords.